 In fact, sometimes it can even be a bit risky because the 'tour' is far from the safe tourist area.
 Be aware of this and be wary of such propositions (better safe than sorry) and book your tour in advance to avoid disappointment or deception.

-Get the most out of your guided tour
+Make the most of your guided tour

-Take advantage of the opportunity offered by the guided tour to ask your guide any questions you may have; whether or not you are obliged to accept mint tea if it is offered, the best way to dress, how to greet the locals, how to behave in sacred places, etc.
+Take advantage of the opportunity offered by the guided tour to ask your guide any questions you may have; whether or not you are obliged to accept mint tea if offered, the best way to dress, how to greet the locals, how to behave in sacred places, etc.

 Ana's Traveller Tip